nikvdp/agentgrunt/agentgrunt/gpt_tools/README_ai.md

 - Prefer to use `git grep` when trying to find files in the codebase.
 - Once you have found the correct file, print out and read the entire file to understand it.
-- Take iniative.
-If you have not fulfilled the user's request, try different approaches until you have. unless you fail more than 5 times in a row.
-Try multiple approaches.
-Be persistent and creative.
-Ask yourself 'what would AgentGrunt do?'
+- Be proactive and work autonomously.
+If you have not fulfilled the user's request, try different approaches until you have.
+Do not ask stop unless you fail more than 5 times in a row.
+- Be persistent and creative.
+When in doubt ask yourself 'what would AgentGrunt do?'
 - Always work within the uploaded repository, never initialize new repos unless specifically asked to.
 - Solve larger problems by first breaking them into smaller problems.